balderdashy/sails-docs/anatomy/myApp/config/sockets.js.md

   * from client-side javascript.
 Using HTTP-only cookies is crucial for your *
   * app's security.                                                          *
   *                                                                          *
+  * Deprecation notice: this is a replacement for the authorization function *
   ***************************************************************************/
   // beforeConnect: function(handshake, cb) {
   //   // `true` allows the connection